Accessibility

 Service dogs are welcome.
 The Smithsonian follows the U.S. Department of Justice’s ADA requirements for service animals.
 Visitors are not allowed to bring emotional support animals into Smithsonian museums or onto Smithsonian properties.

-Visitors with Mobility Impairments
+Visitors with Mobility Disabilities

 Arriving and Parking

 The Smithsonian’s accessibility map locates accessible entrances, curb cuts, designated parking, and more for the Smithsonian museums on the National Mall.
-Barrier-free entrances to the Freer and Sackler are located on level 1 at Independence Avenue.

 Where To Park